emmanuelrosa/erosanix/README.md

 - **mkSierraChartStudyFromSrc** - A simple derivation function to cross-compile studies (indicators) for the Sierra Chart trading platform.
 - **mkSierraChartStudyFromDLL** - A simple derivation function install studies DLL's (indicators) for the Sierra Chart trading platform.
 - **torsocks** - Uses `torsocks` to allow you to use most applications in a safe way with Tor.
 Beware that torsocks it has its limits.
+- **nanogl** - Used to run OpenGL applications on Linux distributions other than NixOS, using Mesa drivers; NVIDIA drivers are not included.
+Based on [nixGL](https://github.com/nix-community/nixGL).

 ### NixOS modules